amitxv/PC-Tuning/docs/post-install.md

     - Use ``Ctrl+Shift+Esc`` to open process explorer then use ``File -> Run`` to start the ``explorer.exe`` shell again

-- Consider using the scripts in ``C:\bin\scripts\idle-scripts`` (place on desktop for easy access) to disable idle and force C-State 0 before launching a game and enable idle after you close your game.
+- Consider disabling idle states to force C-State 0 with the commands below before launching a game and enable idle after you close your game.
 This will mitigate jitter due to the process of state transition.
 Beware of higher temperatures and power consumption.
-The CPU temperature should not increase to the point of thermal throttling because you should have already dealt with that in [docs/physical-setup.md](/docs/physical-setup.md)
+The CPU temperature should not increase to the point of thermal throttling because you should have already dealt with that in [docs/physical-setup.md](/docs/physical-setup.md).
+0 is idle enabled, 1 is idle disabled

+    ```bat
+    powercfg /setacvalueindex scheme_current sub_processor 5d76a2ca-e8c0-402f-a133-2158492d58ad 1 && powercfg /setactive scheme_current
+    ```

 - If you are using Windows 8.1+ and [FSE/Hardware: Legacy Flip](https://github.com/GameTechDev/PresentMon#csv-columns) with your game, you can disable DWM using the scripts in ``C:\bin\scripts\dwm-scripts`` as the process wastes resources despite there being no composition.
 Beware of the UI breaking and some games/programs will not be able to launch (you may need to disable hardware acceleration)